nikolasbasler/BPhage/README.md

 ### Functional annotation
 `07.gene_content.R`

-==UPATE==

 This script combines the gene annotations from Phold, the KEGG assignments and the host predictions.
-Plots and values for PHROGs and KEGG assignments as well as metabolic gene prevalence are generated.
-Maps of genomes carrying genes that were assigned to a KEGG ortholog (KO) from [Kieft et al](https://link.springer.com/article/10.1186/s40168-020-00867-0)'s curated list of AMG KOs are generated and screened to
+Plots and values for PHROGs and KEGG assignments, metabolic gene prevalence and genome maps.
+Potential AMGs are screened to

+1. be assigned to a KEGG ortholog (KO) from [VIBRANT](https://github.com/AnantharamanLab/VIBRANT)'s curated list of AMG KOs
 1. exclude genes on contig edges (unless their genome is 100% complete) as they might be bacterial
 1. include only genes if between their own position and both contig edges there is at least one other gene assigned to a PHROG category (including "unknown function" and "other") to further ensure viral context
 1. exclude genes if their nearest annotated neighbouring genes on both sides are structural (PHROG categories "head and packaging", "connector" and "tail") as this would be unexpected for true AMGs